-Determining the voice and overall perception you want to present to the customer is another crucial step to the brand strategy document.
-There’s a few insurance brands out there we can look to for inspiration, that range from being lighthearted and witty, to heroic and reliable.
+Determining the voice and overall perception you want to present to the customer is another crucial step in the brand strategy document.
+There’s a few insurance brands out there we can look to for inspiration that range from being lighthearted and witty to heroic and reliable.

 Image credit: https://www.howtofascinate.com

 Short and sweet is best when you’re trying to make a brand strategy document that will serve your team.
 While concise documents help cut down unnecessary steps of a brand strategy, these shorter documents also keep teams aligned on what actually matters.
 This way, your team can have a clear direction in strategy, and put the brand on the way to consistency and awareness with customers.